-- Take your piece of flannel and place it in your bowl or glass container and pour enough castor oil over it to soak it (make sure it's saturated, but it doesn't need to be dripping in oil).
+- Take your piece of flannel and place it in the bowl.
+Then pour enough castor oil over it to saturate.

 - Get your hot water bottle or heating pad ready.

-- Place your towel on a flat surface (either a couch, your bed, or the floor).
+- Place your towel on a flat surface like a couch, your bed, or the floor.
 For added protection you can also put down a garbage bag so that your bed or couch won't get stained from any oil that manages to escape the plastic cover.

 - Once you lie down, place your saturated flannel over the affected area of your body.